 But first, a little background…

-The two newest Seabourn ships (Seabourn Encore and Seabourn Ovation) are slightly larger, carrying 600 passengers.
+The newer Seabourn Encore and Seabourn Ovation are slightly larger, carrying 600 passengers each.

-While this Seabourn Cruises review is a review of the Seabourn Odyssey in particular, many aspects apply to all Seabourn ships.
+While the following Seabourn Cruises review is a review of the Seabourn Odyssey in particular, many aspects apply to all Seabourn ships.